INDUSTRIAL & OFFLINE

 The Atlantic Terminal which was located farther south, occupied the East River waterfront from Bowne Street in the north to Dikeman Street in the south, and ran from the waterfront on the west to Van Brunt Street on the east.
 In the middle was the Atlantic Basin, a protected man made harbor.

-Sometime in the early 1910's (believed to be 1915); a third terminal was constructed, to be named Baltic Terminal.
-This was also the smallest of the three.
-This terminal was located between Fulton and Atlantic Terminals and despite the close proximity to either, it would not see a trackage connection to the other properties.
+Sometime circa 1911; a third terminal was constructed, and was named Baltic Terminal.
+This was also the smallest of the three terminals.
+This terminal was located between Fulton and Atlantic Terminals and despite the close proximity to either, none would not see a trackage connection to the other terminals.

 stations |